Optimising registration flow of a digital patient portal for holiday emergencies

 Reflection

 Something that I would have approached differently now was how the participants were gathered.
 I know from prior experiences this takes a lot of effort.
 However, its costly to have an external party do so.
 Therefore, clients often want to do this themselves.
-Which put our timeline in danger.
+Which put our timeline at risk.
 Having a more elaborate conversation with the client about this would’ve helped us manage expectations and improve planning.